kittsville/Hypervote/readme.md

 7. Run `php artisan migrate` to create the application's tables
 8. You're good to go!

+### Contributing

+As with all my projects: forks, pull requests and bug reports are more than welcome!
+If you've any queries on getting Hypervote up and running on your local machine or how it works feel free to drop me an email (kittsville[at]gmail.com) or mention me on Twitter (@kittsville).

 ### License

 Hypervote is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).